MEET THE TEAM

 Jon has a Bachelor of Science in Business Administration from the University of Arizona and an MBA with emphasis in Finance from Pepperdine University.
 Jon is passionate about kids, and enjoys volunteering his time as a coach for local youth sports teams as well as teaching financial management classes at local schools and churches in our community.

 Kevin lives in Seal Beach with his wife and two daughters who both attend school in Los Al USD.
 Kevin earned a BA in Accounting from the University of Louisville.
-He is also an Eagle Scout and enjoys the sports of golf and triathlon.

 Kim’s first experience with LAUSD began when twelve years ago, she became “bonus mom” to a Oak Lion and a Los Alamitos Griffin.
 She became involved with LAEF, first as a founding member of the Los Alamitos Leadership Circle, and now as a Board member after her youngest son began taking LAEF classes as a Rossmoor Knight.
 She was immediately impressed with the varied educational experiences that are available to all District students year-around.
 Kim also serves on the Rossmoor PTA Board as both the Castle Rossmoor (reading) Chair and the Permission Slip/Waiver Chair (a natural position given her professional life).
 In addition, she helps out as a weekly volunteer in her son’s class and in the STEM lab.